 Outsourcing in the realm of creative work isn’t a new trend.
-Decades ago, when Hollywood studios were flooding with high demand, they began sending some parts of their pre-production work to lower-priced overseas studios to lower the cots.
+Decades ago, when Hollywood studios were flooding with high demand, they began sending some parts of their pre-production work to lower-priced overseas studios to lower the costs.
 India, South Korea, and the Philippines were often among the places where most of the work was outsourced.

 The first hunch you might have about outsourcing is that it might reduce the quality of the final product.
 However, according to Wikipedia, many entertainment giants such as Walt Disney, Warner Bros, Cartoon Network, and IMAX are beginning to outsource an increasing amount of their animation production to different countries and studios.
 The reason is clear; the higher the production rate, the more funding the studios will receive for new projects.

 In other words, outsourcing any animated work is a win-win scenario for both parties.
-If done right, it reduces the costs and accelerates the production rate dramatically.
+If done right, it reduces costs and accelerates the production rate dramatically.
 With that being said, let’s see how the process of finding an animation studio works and how you should do it.

 What are the most common animation outsourcing services?

-1. 3d animation
+1. 3D animation outsourcing

-2. 2d animation
+2. 2D animation outsourcing

-3. Game art
+3. Game assets

-4. Character design
+5. Character design

 The purpose of creating a brand character is to accelerate customer interaction with a product.
 More brands realize the need to make animated commercial videos to communicate better with their target audience and drive more leads.